 This line is divided into a number of portions.

 Single track passenger and goods line from Callander and Oban Junction to Glenoglehead.
-This opened in 1870, coaches extending the journey west until the line was extended.
+This opened in 1870, connecting coaches continuing the journey west until the line was extended.
 Closed following the Glen Ogle Rockfall in 1965.

 This was the junction between the Dunblane, Doune and Callander Railway and the Callander and Oban Railway which extended it to Oban.
 Callander [1st] was left on a short branch being replaced by Callander (Dreadnought) further west.
-The signal box was to the north of the junction.
+The original signal box was to the north of the junction at the point of division of the lines.

 ...

 This ticket platform was east of Callander (Dreadnought) station, a little west of the start of the double track section at Callander and Oban Junction.
 It opened when the line between the junction and Dreadnought station was doubled.
-It was a single platform on the south side of line (serving westbound trains arriving in Callander) and was built in timber with station signs reading simply ...
+It was a long timber single platform on the south side of line (serving westbound trains arriving in Callander) and was built in timber with station signs ...

 ...